 Bromborough is an even less likely camp or battlefield.
-As Halloran says, its only significant supporting evidence - i.e., the evolution of 'Bruna' to 'Brom' - is probably bogus.
 It was pancake flat, only 10m above sea level, and it backed onto mudflats and a stream.
-If the invaders camped on the Wirral, Olaf would surely have made for Thurstaston Hill, the only significant elevation on the Wirral with its only natural defence, but that would be inconsistent with all the Bromborough battlefield clues.
+If the invaders camped on the Wirral, Olaf would surely have made for Thurstaston Hill, the only significant elevation on the Wirral with its only natural defence, but that would be inconsistent with the Bromborough name clue.